tiendu/tiendu.github.io/_posts/2024-12-04-rust-concepts-trait.markdown

 ```

 ## Key Takeaways
 - **Traits** define shared behavior for different types.
 - **Trait objects** let you handle diverse types uniformly.

-- This makes your Rust code cleaner, more flexible, and easier to extend.